Chapter 29:

 Like Fujiko and Mamoru, Reiko disappeared.
 In that split second, her body traversed the local imaginarium and reanimated a breath behind the fleeing phantasm.
 The other three members of Section Eight pincered it from the east and west.

 The creature’s arms slingshotted at its pursuers.
-Reiko snapped her fingers to incinerate the arm that aimed for her.
-Miyuki smashed through the left arm, while Fujiko froze and shattered the third limb along with a round from Mamoru’s carbine.
+Reiko snapped her fingers to incinerate the arm aimed at her.
+Miyuki splintered the left arm, while Fujiko froze and shattered the third limb along with a round from Mamoru’s carbine.

 “Shit!”
 Mamoru cursed.
 “Sor–”